smart-teddy-project-hhs/SmartTeddy/README.md

 # Smart Teddy

 The goal of the Smart Teddy is to make Seniors with Dementia (SwD) reside home longer by increasing their Quality of Life (QoL).
-In previous research it is show that residing Seniors have a higher QOL, compare to the seniors in a residential home.
-In that case the Smart Teddy makes the senior with dementia live home longer by measuring its QoL.
+In previous research, it is shown that residing Seniors have a higher QOL, compare to the seniors in a residential home.
+In that case, the Smart Teddy makes the senior with dementia live home longer by measuring its QoL.

 The Smart Teddy project has a (Smart) Teddy and basket which performing measurements on the QoL.
 Examples of the QoL-measurements are basic health indicators and sentimental analysis.
 Which will give a basic answer to the question: 'How did you feel last week?'
-Normally this question would be asked by informal-caregiver/formal-caregiver, therefore automating this question will reduce strain on the caregivers.
-Generally the Smart Teddy and basket will try to give a feeling of home sustaining the Quality of Life for senior and caregiver.
+Normally, this question would be asked by informal-caregiver/formal-caregiver, therefore, automating this question will reduce strain on the caregivers.
+Generally, the Smart Teddy and basket will try to give a feeling of home sustaining the Quality of Life for senior and caregiver.

-Summery of how to install the Smart Teddy project and guidance on how to launch the Smart Teddy Project can be found in the README.
-However it is advised to read 'Developers manual' from which can asked from the owners named in the chapter 'Contacts'.
+A summary of how to install the Smart Teddy project and guidance on how to launch the Smart Teddy Project can be found in the README.
+However, it is advised to read the 'Developers manual' from which can asked from the owners named in the chapter 'Contacts'.

-## Technical Description
+**Technical Description**

 Smart Teddy is a Internet-of-Things (IoT) project which is an other name for a collection network-enabled devices, excluding traditional computers like laptops and servers.
 The Smart Teddy does not communicate with cloud services to increase security.
-However code-quality can be increased by cloud services.
+However, code-quality can be increased by cloud services.

 ## Installation

 The Smart Teddy Project consists of two devices with/without sub devices, below you can read the minimum requirements for these devices.
 First the Smart Teddy with a single microcontroller and second the basket with a computer and sub-microcontroller connected through USB.

-1. Add a power cable to the basket computer.
+1. Add a power cable to the basket computer
 2. Turn on the basket computer
 3. Set up a python virtual environment (pipenv) on the basket computer
-4. Install the required programs for the basket computer through the Pipfile.
+4. Install the required programs for the basket computer through the Pipfile
    Note: some programs cannot be installed in the pipenv
 5. Configure an user for the web-application
-6. Connect the microcontroller the computer through USB with the uploaded file via the IDE
+6. Connect the microcontroller to the computer through USB with the uploaded file via the IDE
 7. Add the webcam to the computer via USB
 8. Power the Smart teddy by a on/off switch
 9. Pair the Smart Teddy with basket computer through wireless communication